Ruby Beach: Olympic Park’s coastal gem - Travel Eat Enjoy Repeat

 Weather and what to pack

-Weather can be very unpredictable, so you better watch the weather forecast before heading out.
+The weather can be very unpredictable, so you’d better watch the weather forecast before heading out.
 Some things that are handy for a day trip:

 • Sunglasses: especially during the summer months